-If an LCC creates a program that requires the support of a paid administrator, an LCC member cannot then assume that position once it is created.
+- If an LCC creates a program that requires the support of a paid administrator, an LCC member cannot then assume that position once it is created.

->

-> In addition to oneself, each LCC member must be careful if family members, an organization a member is affiliated, or business partners have a potential financial interest in LCC programming.
+In addition to oneself, each LCC member must be careful if family members, an organization a member is affiliated with, or business partners have a potential financial interest in LCC programming.
 If a conflict of interest situation arises for any LCC member, they should obtain legal advice prior to engaging in any conduct which might violate the conflict of interest law.
 The Commission’s Legal Division is available to provide free, confidential legal advice to any LCC member during business hours every weekday at 617-371-9500.

->

-> Before the application deadline, consider talking with Mass Cultural Council staff about your planned program.
+Before the application deadline, consider talking with Mass Cultural Council staff about your planned program.
 While not required, it’s good to get feedback.

->

-> When developing an idea, keep these things in mind:
+When developing an idea, keep these things in mind: